A detective who investigates paranormal mysteries. Like traditional fantasy

 - Recurring character Sasuke the Demon-Queller, who's much more experienced at this.

-- The characters in Caballistics Inc., a strip appearing in 2000 AD.
+- The characters in Caballistics Inc., a strip appearing in Two Thousand AD.
 Cabbalistics, Inc. was formed when Department Q, a Ministry of Defence department originally created in the 1940s to combat Nazi occult warfare, is privatised by the British government.

 - Hieronymus Borsch by Danish comic creator Mårdøn Smet is a Funny Animal example — though a decidedly adult one.
 Imagine Disney creators making a comic for Vertigo.